Have you ever heard of the Mandela Effect Quiz? Well, this blog talks all about the Mandela effect and the Mandela effect quiz.

 Broome realized she wasn’t alone when she started talking to other individuals about her memories.
 Others recalled witnessing footage of his death on the news, as well as a speech delivered by his widow.

-Broome was taken aback by the fact that so many people could recall the same exact event in such vivid detail despite the fact that it had never occurred.
+Broome was taken aback by the fact that so many people could recall the same event in such vivid detail even though it had never occurred.

 Her book publisher encouraged her to start a website to discuss the Mandela Effect and other such instances.
 And that is how the Mandela effect came into being and people started to read and recognize more about it.